 Where and When Are the Chargers Available?

-The City operates two EV charging stations with a total of four chargers at the Berkley Public Library, 3155 Coolidge Hwy.
+We operate two EV charging stations with a total of four chargers at the Berkley Public Library, 3155 Coolidge Hwy, and one charging station with a total of two chargers at Oxford Park, 2100 Bacon Ave.
 Each charger is available 24/7.

 Is There a Cost to Use the Chargers?